docker/cli/docs/reference/commandline/node_ls.md

 Options:
   -f, --filter filter   Filter output based on conditions provided
-      --format string   Pretty-print nodes using a Go template --help            Print usage
+      --format string   Format output using a custom template:
+                        'table':            Print output in table format with column headers (default) 'table TEMPLATE':   Print output in table format using the given Go template 'json':             Print in JSON format
+                        'TEMPLATE':         Print output using the given Go template.
+                        Refer to https://docs.docker.com/go/formatting/ for more information about formatting output with templates
+      --help            Print usage
   -q, --quiet           Only display IDs
 ```